-The hymen is a very thin piece of skin that stretches across the vagina, just inside the woman's body.
+The hymen is a ring of thin skin that covers part of the opening of the vagina.
+It does not cover the vagina completely.
 Every girl is born with a hymen, but it can break when using tampons, playing sport or doing other activities, including having sex.

 Do you put on weight when you're on the Pill?

 No, there's no evidence the contraceptive pill causes weight gain.
 Some girls and women put on weight while they're taking the Pill, but so do girls and women who aren't taking it.

 If you've got any questions about the Pill or any other methods of contraception, such as the injection, implant or patch, go to a GP, local contraceptive clinic or young person's service – call the national sexual health helpline on 0300 123 7123.
 You can get free and confidential advice about sex, contraception and abortion even if you're under 16.

 Can you get pregnant if you have sex during your period?

 Yes.
 A girl can get pregnant if she has sex with a boy at any time during her menstrual cycle, and can get pregnant the first time she has sex.

 That's why you should always use contraception.
 There are lots of different methods, including:

 Only condoms help to protect you against STIs and pregnancy, so use condoms as well as your chosen method of contraception every time you have sex.

 The clitoris is a small, soft bump in front of the entrance to the vagina.
 It's very sensitive, and touching and stimulating it can give strong feelings of sexual pleasure.
 This is how most girls masturbate.
 Most girls and women need the clitoris to be stimulated to have an orgasm during sex.